Fortnightly collections of mixed recycling and brown bins

 Whilst the collections are returning to the normal frequency, please be aware that our crews are still operating differently due to Covid in order to continue to follow measures for reducing the spread of coronavirus.
-Collection routes may be completed slower than planned in the first few days and we thank residents for their patience during this time.
+Collection routes may be completed slower than planned and we thank residents for their patience during this time.
 If your street was missed on your collection day please leave your bin out until the next day.

 In March 2020 Councillors agreed a £30 charge for the collection of brown bins containing garden waste for the period from 1 September 2020 to 31 August 2021.
 New permits are available to buy online from Wednesday 15 July 2020.
 Garden Waste permit applications can only be made online.
 No cash or cheques are accepted.

 Please note that there is no charge for using your brown bin for food waste only and your brown bin collection day will not change.

 Your garden waste collection permit:

 - Is valid from 1 September 2020 until 31 August 2021.

 - Costs £30 regardless of when in the year it is purchased.